knanne/knanne.github.io/_posts/2017-06-25-notes-on-sql.md

 ## MySQL Load Local Infile Dynamically

 Consider you have a datafile that contains more than what you want in the database, and that this file is large enough that you do not want to read and preprocess it.
 Below is an extensive example on how to dynamically load a tab separated text file, mapping specific data columns into table columns.
-We also add an auto-increment id column, ignore the datafile header, and ignoring duplicates on our primary key.
+We also add an auto-increment id column, add a timestamp of the load as `created_at` and correct a boolean column during the load.
+As well the load statement specifies utf8 encoding (not default until MySQL 8), ignores the datafile header, and replaces duplicates on the primary key.

+Note that to read NULL values from a file correctly into a table in MySQL, the required value is `\N`.
+This is exemplified in the table below.
+This means in an ETL job you must impute your data correctly before loading the file into the database, for example in Python Pandas do `df.fillna('\\N')`.

 **Create table**